mattbarington/FreeBSD-Messaround/asgn3/design_doc.md

   * Results:
     Following the completion of the page thrashing stage, pageout queue messages printed to the system log will be analyzed to ensure FIFO ordering.
-Any FIFO discrepencies observed will be printed to the terminal.
+Any FIFO discrepancies observed will be printed to the terminal.
     Ideally, descrepencies should be 0.

-   * Discrepencies: <number>
+   * Discrepancies: <number>
       - This will describe the number of violations of FIFO order.
-A violation of FIFO ordering is observed when either the tail of the queue is younger than the head (tail's id (birthdate) is higher than head's), or when a page at the head of the queue is younger than a previous head (new head's id (birthdate) is higher than the older head's).
+A violation of FIFO ordering is observed when either the tail of the queue is younger than the head (tail's id (birthdate) is higher than head's), or when a page at the head of the queue is younger than a previous head (newer head's id (birthdate) is higher than the older head's).